 The LDA is accountable to the Minister for Housing, Planning and Local Government.

 The LDA will work with local authorities, state agencies and the private sector to deliver opportunity sources from the State sector and to identify public and private land areas for development purposes.

 The LDA has access to an initial portfolio of sites capable of delivering up to 3,000 homes and continually engages with State sector bodies to unlock further land areas.
 Due to the fact that the LDA’s initial portfolio of sites had not been advanced from a design and planning perspective, significant work is underway to position them for housing delivery.
-Notwithstanding this, the Agency expects to deliver the first homes in 2021.

 Government funding of €1.25 billion has been made available to the LDA.